Our Reserve

 THE HAARWEGSKLOOF RENOSTERVELD RESERVE

-WWF South Africa purchased this farm in late 2013 and handed it to the Overberg Renosterveld Conservation Trust for management and care-taking.
+WWF South Africa purchased this farm in late 2013 and handed it to the Overberg Renosterveld Trust for management and care-taking.

-“The beautiful Renosterveld Reserve known as Haarwegskloof is a very special place: it forms part of the largest and most contiguous stretch of Renosterveld left in the world and it contains many rare and endemic species.”
+“The beautiful renosterveld reserve known as Haarwegskloof is a very special place: it forms part of the largest and most contiguous stretch of renosterveld left in the world and it contains many rare and endemic species.”

 STAY IN THE RENOSTERVELD RESERVE

-We have two accommodation options for you on the Reserve.
+We have two accommodation options for you on the reserve.
 Our Old Dairy offers self-catering accommodation, with three bedrooms, two bathrooms, braai facilities and much more.
 The Renosterveld Research and Visitor Centre accommodates up to 14 people.
-It’s ideal for a fun group get-away into the Renosterveld, and with its herbarium and large workspace, is ideal for students and researchers.
+It’s ideal for a fun group get-away into the renosterveld, and with its herbarium and large workspace, is ideal for students and researchers.

 THE CONSERVATION SIGNIFICANCE OF HAARWEGSKLOOF